-- 5.6.1 Previous interviews with commercial property agents in 2012-2014 indicated that the demand for industrial premises is low and dwindling.
+5.5.1 Previous interviews with commercial property agents in 2012-2014 indicated that the demand for industrial premises is low and dwindling.
 At the time the two main reasons were understood to be a move towards off-island pre-fabrication in the construction industry of items such as window frames, roof joists etc, and ever growing consumerism, including a culture of buying new, rather than repairing and reusing, which has led to fewer repair businesses.
 However, agents considered there was a base level requirement for general storage premises going forward.
-This is linked to the declining trend in industry on Guernsey as a result of becoming more reliant on imported goods with the consequence that the Island may need to ensure an appropriate import and distribution network to cater for this demand. - 5.6.2 Overall the ELS (2014) findings considered that as a result of the ongoing global decline in manufacturing and the loss of Low Value Consignment Relief (LVCR) on exports, the Island is overprovided with industrial and storage and distribution space and will have a continuing declining need for such over the 10 year life of the IDP.
-The ELS (2014) forecasts a need for around 2.26ha less industrial and storage & distribution land over this period (sites with or without premises). - 5.6.3 Over the last 8 years, the vacancy rates for storage and distribution have significantly declined to an appropriate level, suggesting the impact of LVCR has played out.
+This is linked to the declining trend in industry on Guernsey as a result of becoming more reliant on imported goods with the consequence that the Island may need to ensure an appropriate import and distribution network to cater for this demand.

+- 5.5.2 Overall, the ELS (2014) findings considered that as a result of the ongoing global decline in manufacturing and the loss of Low Value Consignment Relief (LVCR) on exports, the Island is overprovided with industrial and storage and distribution space and will have a continuing declining need for such over the 10 year life of the IDP.
+The ELS (2014) forecasts a need for around 2.26ha less industrial and storage & distribution land over this period (sites with or without premises). - 5.5.3 Over the last 9 years, the vacancy rates for storage and distribution as recorded in previous ELS update reports have significantly declined to an appropriate level, suggesting the impact of LVCR has played out.
 The continued low vacancy rates for industry however indicate a lack of headroom in the market for industrial businesses, potentially resulting in a lack of choice to meet the sector's needs.
-The planning permission trends indicate a revived interest in storage type premises, with the majority of permissions representing a change of use from industrial to storage & distribution uses.
-The growth trend in industrial premises indicated has levelled off, confirming that the driver for this growth was the 'one off' waste related projects relating to the implementation of the States Waste Strategy.
-Overall data from 2020 indicates a fluctuation in industrial premises and storage or distribution premises over the last 8 years, with increases in some years counteracted by losses in the following years and vice versa with the position for each type eventually returning to a similar position as the baseline year.
-Review of the planning supply confirms this trend and indicates the main origin for losses or gains tend to come from change of use between the two use classes.
+The planning permission trends indicate a revived interest in storage type premises, with a number of permissions representing a change of use from industrial to storage & distribution uses.
+The growth trend in industrial premises indicated has levelled off, confirming that the driver for this growth was in part the 'one off' waste related projects relating to the implementation of the States Waste Strategy.
+Overall data from 2021 indicates a fluctuation in industrial premises and storage or distribution premises over the last 9 years, with increases in some years counteracted by losses in the following years and vice versa with the position for each type eventually returning to a similar position as the baseline year.
+Review of the planning supply confirms this trend and indicates the main origin for losses or gains often come from change of use between the two use classes.

-5.7 Factors influencing choice of premises
+5.6 Factors influencing choice of premises